 Nearly 220 acres of land were donated by SFLIC in 1927 for use as a golf course.
 Well-known course designer Max Behr was hired to design the course and oversee its construction.
 The Rancho Santa Fe Golf Club officially opened in June 1929, and SFLIC began marketing lots in Rancho Santa Fe as golf course estates in addition to the gentleman farmer concept.

-In the 1930s and 1940s, development in the Covenant continued at a slower pace due to the combined effects of the Great Depression followed by World War II.
+In the 1930s and 1940s, development in the community continued at a slower pace due to the combined effects of the Great Depression followed by World War II.

-The State of California recognized Rancho Santa Fe Covenant’s historical significance in 1989 by designating the community as a State Historic Landmark.
+The State of California recognized Rancho Santa Fe’s historical significance in 1989 by designating the community as a State Historic Landmark.
 In 2004, the historic Landmark was modified to include a Cultural Landscape Amendment, noting the unique character and beauty of the landscape.
-Both designations were largely due to the Covenant’s role as a model for planned communities, as well as its development of a design tradition as established in the Village and the strict adherence to the plan and theme through the ensuing years.
+Both designations were largely due to the historic community's role as a model for planned communities, as well as its development of a design tradition as established in the Village and the strict adherence to the plan and theme through the ensuing years.